nagytimi85/zettelkasten/content/zettels/6-the-cardinals-strategy-regarding-francis-succession-can-set-the-path-for-decades-in-a-world-with-rising-authoritarianism-and-fascism.md

 ---

-After Pope Francis passed away on Easter Sunday 2025 (may God rest his soul and keep his legacy), I wonder what strategies will the cardinals choose regarding his succession.
+After [[ref-franciscus|Pope Francis]] passed away on Easter Sunday 2025 (may God rest his soul and keep his legacy), I wonder what strategies will the cardinals choose regarding his succession.

 I wonder: will they pull another John Paul II? - [[6a-john-paul-ii-was-the-third-longest-reigning-pope-not-by-accident-but-by-strategy]]